 No More Intranet without Smartphones

 The ability to access corporate content and business-related information on smartphones has become increasingly important in recent years.
 People who work don’t spend all day sitting at their desks.
-We travel, move around the building or spend time out and about in some way.
+We travel, move around the building, or spend time out and about in some way.
 For many knowledge workers, the amount of time they spend on their smartphones these days is now much more than the amount of time they spend working on their desktops.
-People use their smartphones on the bus, on the train, in bed, at the breakfast table and in lots of other credible and incredible situations.
+People use their smartphones on the bus, on the train, in bed, at the breakfast table, and in lots of other credible and incredible situations.

 Why Mobile First is not the Top Priority for a Company

 Organizations know that their employees consider mobile important, and the pioneers are in the process of or are already providing them with mobile intranet access.
 Nonetheless, many of them follow a realistic and pragmatic approach to mobile design – an approach that involves setting high goals, but with very real resource constraints.
-In some cases, teams focus on the desktop environment first, like eBay did.
+In some cases, teams focus on the desktop environment first, as eBay did.
 In other cases, they take an incremental approach.
 At AMA, for example, the first version was designed for tablets, but not for smartphones; although the team had already developed a framework for mobile phones, the first intranet release did not include it.
 Security can also be a challenge for the mobile environment.
 The responsive intranet from Capital Power works across all devices.
 But because mobile users have to use two-factor authentication, mobile use has fallen short of expectations.
 The team is now looking for a simpler security solution.

 Although intranet content is created on desktop computers, its consumption is increasingly taking place on smartphones.

 Information and communication form the heart of an intranet.
 And the smartphone is indisputably on an impressive march toward success when it comes to the consumption of this information.
-When it comes to creating information, however, a smartphone can only contribute photos, videos and sound.
+When it comes to creating information, however, a smartphone can only contribute photos, videos, and sound.
 No question about it, these are certainly exciting things, especially for social applications.
 But videos that hundreds or thousands of people will watch should or, even better, must be edited.
 And the vast majority of information can best be conveyed simply by using a combination of text and contextual images or visualizations.
-And for that you need a desktop computer.
+And for that, you need a desktop computer.